PoCInnovation/Workshops/software/30.Firebase/README.md

 In today's world, a lot of applications choose to use [a serverless backend](https://www.cloudflare.com/learning/serverless/what-is-serverless/) instead of fixed amounts of servers to handle incoming requests.

-Firebase has its own serverless framework that we will use here: [Cloud Functions](https://firebase.google.com/docs/functions) 🔥
+Firebase has its own serverless framework that you will use here: [Cloud Functions](https://firebase.google.com/docs/functions) 🔥

 Your objective is to replace the `addBook` function with a cloud function 😄

-> We'll use an [emulator](https://firebase.google.com/docs/functions/local-emulator) to run it locally, but later you could deploy it on Firebase 🚀
+> You'll use an [emulator](https://firebase.google.com/docs/functions/local-emulator) to run it locally, but later you could deploy it on Firebase 🚀

 Run these commands to setup the emulator:
 ```